-It was an important law at the time.
+- It was an important law at the time.
 Millions of Americans were without work and many elders and retired citizens had nothing.
 The social security program was created to help these people.
-It aimed to provide economic security to U.S. citizens.
+It aimed to provide some semblance of economic security for U.S. citizens.

-This 1935 act was originally created to deliver lump sums of aid.
+- This 1935 act was originally created to deliver lump sums of aid.
 It wasn’t until 1940 that monthly payments were established.
-Workers made periodic contributions to a “trust fund” in order to cover retirement and other benefits in the future.
+Workers made periodic contributions to a “trust fund” in order to cover retirement and other future benefits.

 Social Security Funding

-The social security program gets a lot of its money from employees and employers.
+- The social security program gets a substantial portion of its money from employees and employers.
 Overall, more than 85% of Social Security funding comes from payroll taxes.
 Over 10% of funding is derived from interest on assets in the trust fund for Social Security.
 A small percentage comes from taxes on Social Security benefits.

-The amount paid into Social Security through payroll taxes is funded through FICA (Federal Insurance Contributions Act) taxes.
+- The amount paid into Social Security through payroll taxes is funded through FICA taxes.
 The SSA levies a 12.4% tax on earnings.
 Half is paid by the employee, half is paid by the employer.
 Self-employed workers pay both employee and employer shares.
 The employer share is considered a deductible business expense.
 However, there is a cap on taxes paid on earnings.

 The SSA was first established to assist older Americans throughout a continuous income upon their retirement.
 Through the years, the program has been changed to extend benefits to a number of individuals and families.
 These potential recipients of Social Security include:

-Even so, many people get rejected by the system.
+Even so, many people are denied benefits.
 A number of applicants simply don’t understand how to deal with the SSA.
 The administration carefully examines each and every application.

-Applicants for social security must also demonstrate work inability.
+Applicants for social security must also demonstrate an inability to work.
 These applicants should show that they cannot perform work previously performed, and cannot adapt to other types of work.
 If an applicant does work, that applicant must not be engaged in “substantial gainful activity” (SGA).